vsawchuk/Random-Menu/README.md

 *  The menu items are selected randomly.
 *  There are 10 menu items.
 *  Each item should pull one word from each of the 3 arrays.
+*  The items are numbers 1-10 (not starting at zero).
 *  Run the program a few times and ensure that the last word in the arrays are used.
 Also ensure that the first word in the arrays are used at least occasionally.

 ## Optional Enhancements